Mixed integer linear optimization formulations for learning optimal binary classification trees: Related Work on Binary Decision Trees

-In attempt to build more efficient trees, formulations with oblique splits are also considered.~\cite{murthy1994} extend the work of~\cite{breiman1984} by using hill-climbing techniques paired with randomization.~\cite{orsenigo2003} use discrete SVM operators counting misclassified points rather than measuring distance at each node of the tree; sequential LP-based heuristics are then employed to find the complete tree.~\cite{menze2011} extend the oblique random forests first proposed by~\cite{breiman1984} with linear discriminate analysis (LDA) to find optimal internal splits.~\cite{wang2015} use logistic regression to find separating hyperplanes at branching vertices while maintaining sparsity through a weight vector.~\cite{wickramarachchi2016} employ Householder transformations to find oblique trees.

-More recently augmented machine learning techniques have been employed to build decision trees.~\cite{kontschieder2015} combine convolutional neural nets and stochastic, differentiable decision trees to find global parameters for branching and leaf vertices.~\cite{ balestriero2017} uses a modified hashing neural net framework with sigmoid activation functions and independent multilayer percepetrons that are equivalent to vertices of a decision tree; this structure allows for oblique functions on each branching vertex and imposes a global optimization problem that is differentiable with respect to tuning parameters.~\cite{yang2018} use a one-layer neural network with a softmax activation function and a \emph{soft} binning function for branching.~\cite{zhu2020} use a 1-norm SVM to train decision trees.~\cite{zantedeschi2020} propose using stochastic descent to generate branching attributes by defining some pruning preference parameter $\eta \in \mathbb{R}$ and auxiliary variables for linearity.
-Then a unique tree-structured isotonic optimization algorithm is used to build a pruning-aware $\milo$ formulation for decision trees.~\cite{lee2020} note greedy oblique splitting methods generally find poor local optima and show decision trees are related to piece-wise linear neural nets with locally constant gradients.
+Various mathematical optimization techniques have been applied to solve the binary decision tree problem.~\citet{murthy1994} employ hill-climbing techniques paired with randomization.~\citet{orsenigo2003} use discrete SVM operators counting misclassified points rather than measuring distance at each node of the tree; sequential LP-based heuristics are then employed to find the complete tree.~\citet{menze2011} extend oblique random forests with linear discriminate analysis (LDA) to find optimal internal splits.~\citet{wang2015} apply logistic regression to find branching hyperplanes while maintaining sparsity through a weight vector.~\citet{wickramarachchi2016} employ Householder transformations.
+More recently augmented machine learning techniques have been employed to build decision trees.~\citet{kontschieder2015} combine convolutional neural nets and stochastic, differentiable decision trees to find global tree parameters.~\citet{ balestriero2017} uses a modified hashing neural net framework with sigmoid activation functions and independent multilayer percepetrons that are equivalent to vertices of a decision tree.~\citet{yang2018} use a one-layer neural network with a softmax activation function and a \emph{soft} binning function for branching.~\citet{zantedeschi2020} employ stochastic descent for branching attributes, auxiliary variables for linearity, and a unique tree-structured isotonic optimization algorithm for pruning-aware decision trees.~\citet{lee2020} show decision trees are related to piece-wise linear neural nets with locally constant gradients.